Brittany Broski

-Brittany Tomlinson (born May 10, 1997), known professionally as Brittany Broski, is an American social media personality, comedian and singer.
-She initially gained fame after a video of her tasting kombucha for the first time went viral on TikTok in August 2019.
-As of October 2022, she has 7.2 million followers and over 320 million likes on TikTok.
+Brittany Alexis Tomlinson (born May 10, 1997), known professionally as Brittany Broski, is an American social media personality and comedian.
+She initially gained fame after a video of her tasting kombucha for the first time went viral on TikTok in 2019.
+She signed to United Talent Agency later that year and has since hosted the TikTok-produced podcast For You (2021), the pop culture-focused podcasts Violating Community Guidelines (2022–2023) with Sarah Schauer and The Broski Report (2023–present), and the YouTube talk show Royal Court (2023–present).
+She has frequently been referred to as one of TikTok's biggest stars and noted for her meme-focused humor.

 Early life

-Brittany Tomlinson was born on May 10, 1997, and raised in Dallas, Texas.
+Brittany Alexis Tomlinson was born on May 10, 1997, in Georgia, and raised in Dallas, Texas.

+As the daughter of a member of the Air Force, she moved around frequently during her childhood.
+Aside from Georgia and Texas, she also lived in Arizona, Alabama, North Carolina, Virginia, and South Korea before moving back to Texas.

 She participated in theater growing up, acting in local productions of The Addams Family, Bus Stop, and Spamalot.
 During both high school and college, she was a part of her schools' improv troupes.
+She often spent time on Tumblr as a teenager, where she was a part of the fan communities for bands such as The 1975 and One Direction.

-She graduated from Texas A&M University magna cum laude in 2018 with a degree in communications.
-She subsequently worked at a call center but left after it made her depressed.
-She then worked in trust and investment services at a bank, where she was fired after her boss discovered the kombucha video and determined that Tomlinson's viral fame would put the company in jeopardy.
+She graduated from Texas A&M University magna cum laude in 2018 with a degree in communications and a minor in Spanish.
+She subsequently worked at a call center.
+She then worked in trust and investment services at a bank, where she was fired after her boss discovered the kombucha video and determined that Tomlinson's viral fame would put the company at risk.
 She is also a licensed insurance agent.